ringa-js/ringa/docs/docs/architecture/asynchronousTrees.md

 * **Injection**
   * Injection of appropriate objects into each command by name
-  * Failing gracefully when a parameter is missing
+  * Gracefully error message when a parameter is missing
 * **Parallels**
-  * Commands can be chosen to run in parallel and Ringa does not pass execution onto the next command until all parallel commands have completed
+  * Commands can be chosen to run in parallel and Ringa does not pass execution onto the next command until all parallel commands have completed.
+This is similar to Promise.all.
 * **Failure**
-  * All commands can call `fail()` or `throw` an error and the `Ringa.Controller` gracefully handles the issue
+  * All commands can call `fail()` or `throw` an error and the `Ringa.Controller` will kill all subsequent work.
   * All `RingaEvent`s can be cancelled and every command in the command tree that has already run has the ability to roll back their last action as a response
 * **Any Executor Type**
   * Promises